Your browser does not support script The Story Behind That Picture 116 - Traveling with my Leica

 leica.overgaard.dk

-The Story Behind That Picture: "Traveling With My Leica"
+The Story Behind That Picture: "Traveling with my Leica"

 By: Thorsten Overgaard

-I always wear a camera, even on airplanes.
+I always wear a camera, even on airplanes

-Though sometimes I will stowe the camera away in the compartment above.
-I usually plug my inear headphones (Shure 535 that isolate 80% of the sound away from outside), and then I go to sleep!
 I don't watch movies, I don't try to work.
 I just sleep as much of the trip as I can.
 I find that flying takes so much energy for the body that drinking water and sleeping is the best way to preserve the energy.

 Some times the last hour before landing is a good time to reflect and make plans.
 Maybe because you are free and not attached.
+And I also occasionally bring a book, like a real book made of paper.

 On the Airbus A380

-The A380 flight is extremely soft and quiet.
-It is so remarkable that you notice.
-I liked that there was a little of the style from back when flying was done in style.
-It's not much, but there are a few spaces where people can hang and talk, almost like an airline bar.
 People would actually hang there and talk to each other while stretching their legs.
 What a difference such a small thing makes!
 You appreciate the little things in a metallic tube with 500+ people, especially when you feel claustophobic when the shoes, carpets and spilled chips on the floor start to get on your nerves.

 I wonder what it would take to put a half-circle large red velour sofa lounge in the back of the cabin.
 Imagine if you could go there and hang with your computer, put your feet up on the table and talk to each others and have a Nespresso.